 1. Describe your agency's procedures for establishing adequate board representation under which a low-income individuals(s), community organization, religious organizations, or representative of low-income individuals that considers its organization or low-income individuals to be inadequately represented on the board (or other mechanism) of the agency to petition for adequate representation.
 Please place emphasis on the low-income individuals on your board.
 (Organizational Standards 5.2, CSBG Act Section 676(b) (10))

 Membership on the EOC includes the following sectors and number of representatives within sectors: a) Low-Income - 5 members, and alternate, b) Private/Non-Profit - 5 members, and c) Public Sector - 5 members (corresponding to the five supervisorial districts within the county).
 The public comment section, which is a mandated component of any meeting, allows any individual or anyone representing an organization with the opportunity to advocate on behalf of the low income sector, present issues within the community, or present her or his case for appealing a recommendation from the EOC regarding the selection of a low-income or private sector representative.
-The EOC will notify the Contra Costa County Board of Supervisors of its recommendation of any comments or appeals.
-All recommendations by the EOC are subject to approval by the Board of Supervisors.
+The EOC notifies the Contra Costa County Board of Supervisors of its recommendations and appeals.
+All are subject to approval by the Board of Supervisors.